 - Successfully moving to dismiss a Wisconsin Deceptive Trade Practices Act claim regarding statements in a client’s advertising.

-- Successfully moving to dismiss antitrust and additional claims against a client who operates in the Milwaukee, Wisconsin area.
+- Successfully moving to dismiss antitrust and additional claims against a client who operates in the Milwaukee, Wisconsin area and obtaining an affirmance of the decision at the Seventh Circuit.

 Nate is also involved in the firm’s pro bono efforts, taking on both Wisconsin public defender appointments at the appellate level, as well as requests for counsel in § 1983 prisoner litigation cases in the Eastern District of Wisconsin.